A procurement automatically buys and sells compute to maintain a target number of instances on a

 your price bounds.

 A procurement does not guarantee continuous access.
-Your nodes may shut down if the market price
+Your instances may shut down if the market

 workloads to handle interruptions.